andydunstall/piko/docs/manage/configure.md

 ## Server

-The Pico server is run using `pico server`.
+The Piko server is run using `piko server`.
 It has the following configuration:
 ```
 proxy:
     # The host/port to listen for incoming proxy HTTP requests.